beejjorgensen/bgpython/src/bgpython_chapter_A01_math.md

-# Basic Math for Programmers
+# Appendix A: Basic Math for Programmers

 I know what you're thinking: _screw this_.